FarihaSultanaRini/Burger_house/README.md

 # burger
-frontend desing using HTML,CSS AND JS
+front-end desing using HTML,CSS AND JS